iPlantCollaborativeOpenSource/atmosphere-apiary-docs/src/project.md

 # Group Project
 Projects are a way for users to group related resources.
-Right now users can add Instances and Volumes to a group, but we also plan to support adding documents, hyperlinks, Applications (Images), and letting users control access to their Projects (i.e. adding users, removing users, and specifying permissions such as read-only access or modifying content)
+Right now users can add Instances and Volumes to a group, but we also plan to support adding documents, hyperlinks, Images, and letting users control access to their Projects (i.e. adding users, removing users, and specifying permissions such as read-only access or modifying content)

 ## Project [/project/{id}]